linusshops/common/README.md

 The node containing the CSP data will be removed, as it should only be consumed using Common helpers.

+If a key is replicated in several CSP blocks, the last one to be included on the page will be the winner.
+This can be leveraged to allow a module to overwrite an individual key of another module.
+If this behavior is not desired, namespace your data in nested objects, and retrieve it with dot notation (see example below)

 ```javascript
 var example = example || (function($, Common)